 For individuals seeking a career in Applied Behavior Analysis (ABA), there are many options for coursework, both on-campus and online.
-Because certification from the Behavior Analyst Certification Board® (BACB®) is the most recognized and popular credential for professional behavior analysts, many students seek to meet the BACB coursework and supervised experience requirements and to pass the certification exam (hopefully the first time!).
+Because certification from the Behavior Analyst Certification Board® (BACB®) is the most recognized and popular credential for professional behavior analysts, many students seek to meet the BACB coursework and supervised experience requirements and pass the certification exam (hopefully the first time!).
 Currently, individuals with a master’s degree in a related field (ABA, Education, or Psychology) can obtain post-graduate coursework in ABA to qualify for the Board Certified Behavior Analyst® (BCBA®) credential, but starting in 2022, an individual with a master’s degree in any field can complete the necessary coursework through an ABAI Verified Course Sequence (VCS) and qualify for board certification.
 Individuals with a bachelor’s degree can complete a VCS to qualify for the Board Certified Assistant Behavior Analyst® (BCaBA®) credential.

 The Association for Behavior Analysis International (ABAI)

 The Association for Behavior Analysis International (ABAI), the international membership organization focused on the science of behavior analysis, verifies course sequences as having met the BACB coursework requirements, which makes the process easier for students when applying for certification.
 There are currently 801 Verified Course Sequences (VCS) throughout the world, with 431 offering either hybrid or online instruction.
-Additionally, Florida Tech is included among the listings of the 22 master's degree programs and 9 doctoral-level programs, which have met ABAI's rigorous accreditation standards (as of November 2020).
-The accreditation standards include requirements regarding the university program’s mission, curriculum, outcomes assessment, administration, resources, faculty, degree program content hours, and more Traditionally, students have had to fulfill the instructional requirements in person.
+Additionally, Florida Tech is included among the listings of the 22 master's degree programs and nine doctoral-level programs, which have met ABAI's rigorous accreditation standards (as of November 2020).
+The accreditation standards include requirements regarding the university program’s mission, curriculum, outcomes assessment, administration, resources, faculty, degree program content hours, and more.
+Traditionally, students have had to fulfill the instructional requirements in person.
 That meant they needed to be within close physical proximity to a university offering approved coursework.
 Distance learning changes all of that!
 Online Verified Course Sequences offer a greater opportunity to access the best behavior analytic training from the comfort of your own home.
 But what should one consider when selecting a program?

 An ABAI Verified Course Sequence

 The Verified Course Sequence designation indicates that the course sequence meets the BACB coursework requirements for certification.
-This means that when a student goes to apply for the BACB® exams, the process will be simplified: rather than submitting course syllabi for each course to verify that the course instructional requirements have been satisfied, students indicate their VCS program, and merely submit transcripts.
+This means that when a student goes to apply for the BACB® exams, the process will be simplified.
+Rather than submitting course syllabi for each course to verify that the course instructional requirements have been satisfied, students indicate their VCS program and merely submit transcripts.
 The VCS designation does not, however, address or indicate the quality of the program.